 “TPG implemented the Microsoft project management solution for Liebherr Components very systemically and efficiently.
 Now that we are using the solution, we are also very pleased with the quick response times when we have questions.
 We were impressed with the consulting team’s expertise and have already highly recommended TPG to other companies.”

-If your IT department makes a point of using only products for which support is still provided, you should consider changing even to the most recent version – Project Server 2019.
+If your IT department makes a point of using only products for which support is still provided, you should consider changing even to the most recent version of Project Server.